We just launched HRIS Sync, automate employee benefits management ⚡️

 Unfortunately, not everyone knows about the benefits they’re entitled to or the rights that protect them while they take it.

-But it doesn’t have to be that way.
+But not everything needs to be that way.

-Why use Yonder?
+Why use Kota?

-Yonder offers customised packages to suit local needs.
+• Kota offers customised packages to suit local needs.

-You give your employees complete ownership over their health coverage and savings choices.
+• You give your employees complete ownership over their health coverage and savings choices.

-Employees can even add extras to their health insurance plans to adapt for newborns or existing children.
+• Employees can even add extras to their health insurance plans to adapt for newborns or existing children.

-It’s the perfect choice to boost your employee benefits!
+It’s the perfect choice to boost your employee benefits.

 Aine Kavanagh